 Teemu Pukki was on fire as he led Norwich to the Premier League in his first season in England, scoring 29 goals in 43 Championship matches during the 2018/19 campaign.
 He started life in the Premier League pretty well too, with six goals in his first five matches.
 But then he faltered, with just five goals in his next 31 Premier League matches as Norwich were relegated.

-Once again, he thrived in the Championship and aided Norwich’s promotion last season with 26 goals in 41 matches but two of his three Premier League strikes in 2021/22 have been from the penalty spot.
-Norwich once again look to be fighting relegation and Pukki may not have the goals to save them.
+Once again, he thrived in the Championship and aided Norwich’s promotion last season with 26 goals in 41 matches and although he has 10 Premier League goals in 2021/22, three have come from the penalty spot and it has been too little with the Canaries on their way back to the second tier.

 Championship goals: 60 (101 games)

 For some fans Dwight Gayle was scorer of some of the biggest goals in Premier League history, but that 3-3 draw with Liverpool in which he scored twice for Crystal Palace was unfortunately the peak of his top-flight career.
 After scoring 15 goals in three seasons for Crystal Palace, Gayle dropped down to the Championship with Newcastle and netted 23 times to send them back to the Premier League.

 But there’s a reason he’s on this list and it’s because he managed just six goals in the Premier League before joining West Brom in the Championship on loan.
 Twenty-four goals were scored to help West Brom gain promotion via the play-offs, but since returning to Newcastle in 2019 Gayle has five goals in 41 Premier League appearances.
 This season, he has played 30 minutes.
 Not great but he will always have ‘Crystanbul’.

 How to Bet £10, Get £20 with LiveScore: